What payments and benefits are non-taxable?

 Some other gifts are not taxable:

 - Any gift from your employer is taxable unless your employer is an individual and makes the gift in the course of family, domestic or personal relationships unless it is a trivial benefit as noted below.
-Also see the last point in this section for gifts made before 6 April 2016.

 - Trivial benefits.
 Examples may include items your employer makes available to all employees on similar terms, such as, tea and coffee, or small gifts at Christmas like a bottle of wine.